S3ooodi90/ReferenceImplementation/docs_source/source/rm.rst

 **Description:**

-Indicates semantic type of ratio.
+Indicates the semantics of a type of ratio.
+Used in the *ratio-type* element of `XdRatioType`_

-* ratio = a relationship between two numbers.
+- *ratio* = a relationship between two numbers.
-* proportion = a relationship between two numbers where there is a bi-univocal relationship between the numerator and the denominator (the numerator is contained in the denominator)
+- *proportion* = a relationship between two numbers where there is a bi-univocal relationship between the numerator and the denominator (the numerator is contained in the denominator)
-* rate = a relationship between two numbers where there is not a bi-univocal relationship between the numerator and the denominator (the numerator is not contained in the denominator)
+- *rate* = a relationship between two numbers where there is not a bi-univocal relationship between the numerator and the denominator (the numerator is not contained in the denominator)